-The first step in performing analysis for any Batch is setting up the batch creation parameters.
 Start by identifying the most representative image within the whole Control group.
 This image will be used to define the creation parameters and the entire batch settings.

-In this tutorial select the wmi19h-7 3 image.
+In this tutorial select the wmi19h-7_3 image.

 To start setting up of the creation parameters image, double-click on the thumbnail.
-The image is opened in the Surpass view Surpass.
-Within the Surpass view, inspect your image by using a combination of

-Slice Slice and 3D Views 3D View visualization options.
+The image is opened in the Surpass view Within the Surpass view, inspect your image by using a combination of and 3D Views visualization options.

 Based on your data set and according to your scientific requirements, select an appropriate creation wizard.
-You can choose between Spots .
-Surfaces .
-Cells . and Filament . creation wizards.
+You can choose between Spots Surfaces , Cells , and Filament creation wizards.

-For this tutorial select and follow the Surface creation wizard.
-Complete the Surfaces Creation Wizard and create the required objects using the Channel 2 as a source channel.
+For this tutorial select and follow the Surface \bigcirc creation wizard.
+Complete the Surfaces Creation Wizard, use a region of interest with size x = 200, y = 200 and z = 108, as shown below and create the required objects using the Channel 1 as a source channel.